-To better understand the potential link between the TNI and U.S. tornado activity, we ranked the years from 1950 to 2010 (61 years in total) based on the number of intense U.S. tornadoes in AM.
-The top ten years are characterized by increased Gulf-to-U.S. moisture transport in the lower-level (Figure 1a) and an anomalous upper-level cyclone over North America that advects more cold and dry air to the central U.S. (Figure 1c), whereas the bottom ten years are associated with decreased Gulf-to-U.S. moisture transport (Figure 1b) and an anomalous upper-level anticyclone over North America (Figure 1d).
+To better understand the potential link between TNI and U.S. tornado activity, we ranked the years from 1950 to 2010 (61 years in total) based on the number of intense U.S. tornadoes in AM.
+The top ten years are characterized by increased Gulf-to-U.S. moisture transport in the lower-level (Figure 1a) and an upper-level cyclone over North America that advects cold and dry air to the central U.S. (Figure 1c), whereas the bottom ten years are associated with decreased Gulf-to-U.S. moisture transport (Figure 1b) and an upper-level anticyclone over North America (Figure 1d).
 This is consistent with the notion that springtime U.S. tornado activity is modulated by the large-scale differential advection in the central U.S.

-Among the top ten years (Table S1), seven years including the top three are identified with a positive phase (i.e., above 1⁄4 quantile) TNI index (i.e., normalized SST anomalies are larger in the Niño-1+2 than in Niño-4 region).
-Five out of those seven years are characterized by a La Niña transitioning to a different phase or persisting beyond AM (1957, 1965, 1974, 1999, and 2008) and the other two with an El Niño transitioning to either a La Nina or neutral phase (1983) and 1998).
-Figure 2a shows the composite SST anomalies for those five positive phase TNI years transitioning from a La Niña.
-On the other hand, among the bottom ten years (Table S2), only one year is identified with a positive phase TNI, and the other nine years are with a neutral phase (i.e., between 1/4 and 3/4 quantile) TNI, suggesting that a negative phase of the TNI does not either decrease or increase the number of intense U.S. tornadoes in AM.
+As shown in Table S1, among the top ten years, seven years including the top three are identified with a positive phase (i.e., above 1⁄4 quantile) TNI index (i.e., normalized SST anomalies are larger in the Niño-1+2 than in Niño-4 region).
+Five out of those seven years are characterized by a La Niña transitioning to a different phase or persisting beyond AM (1957, 1965, 1974, 1999, and 2008) and the other two with an El Niño transitioning to either a La Nina or neutral phase (1983 and 1998).
+Figure 2a shows the composite SSTs for those five positive phase TNI years transitioning from a La Niña.
+On the other hand, among the bottom ten years, only one year is identified with a positive phase TNI, and the other nine years are with a neutral phase (i.e., between 1⁄4 and 3⁄4 quantile) TNI (see Table S2), suggesting that a negative phase TNI does not either decrease or increase the number of intense U.S. tornadoes in AM.
 Interestingly, four years among the bottom ten years are identified with a La Niña transitioning to a different phase or persisting beyond AM (1950, 1951, 1955 and 2001), and four are with an El Niño transitioning to a different phase or persisting beyond AM (1958, 1987, 1988 and 1992).
-As shown in Figure 2b, the composite SST anomaly pattern for the four years of the bottom ten years with a La Niña transitioning is that of a typical La Niña with the SST anomalies in the Niño-4 and Niño-1+2 being both strongly negative (i.e., neutral phase TNI).
-Similarly, as shown in Figure 2c, the composite SST anomaly pattern for the four years in the bottom ten years with an El Niño transitioning is that of a typical El Niño with the SST anomalies in the Niño-4 and Niño-1+2 being both strongly positive (i.e., neutral phase TNI).
-In summary, observations indicate that a positive phase TNI (i.e., normalized SST anomalies are larger in the Niño-1+2 than in Niño-4 region) is linked to an increased number of intense the Niño-4) are linked to a decreased number of intense U.S. tornadoes in AM.
+As shown in Figure 2b, the SST anomaly pattern for the four years with a La Niña transitioning is that of a typical La Niña with the SST anomalies in the Niño-4 and Niño-1+2 being both strongly negative (i.e., neutral phase TNI).
+Similarly, as shown in Figure 2c, the SST anomaly pattern for the four years with an El Niño transitioning is that of a typical El Niño with the SST anomalies in the Niño-4 and Niño-1+2 being both strongly positive (i.e., neutral phase TNI).
+In summary, observations indicate that a positive phase TNI (i.e., normalized SST anomalies are larger in Niño-1+2 than in Niño-4 region) is linked to increased number of intense U.S. tornadoes in AM, whereas both the La Niñas and El Niños with a neutral phase TNI (i.e., the the Niño-4) are linked to a decreased number of intense U.S. tornadoes in AM.